yonkov/nasio/README.md

 ### Homepage Settings:
 Optionally specify a static front page.

+### Night Mode

+Protect your visitor's eyes and help them spend more time on your website by allowing them to switch between day and night mode (light and dark layout).
+It is enabled by default, but if you wish, you can disable it here.
+You can also change the background color and use custom css to change the main colors of the night mode.
+For example, if you want to change the link colors, you can use the following css:

+    .body .dark-mode {
+	    color: rgb(102, 222, 209) !important;
+    }

 ### Additional CSS:
 This section is for more advanced users who want to write custom css to override the default theme's styles.